auQuiksilver/Apex-Framework/README.md

 * Setup time: 10-15 minutes.
 * Server must be a Dedicated server.
 Not configured for local client hosting.
-* Server must be running x64.
+* Server must be running Windows x64, or Linux.
 _______________
-0. Download the "Apex_framework_allFiles.zip" file.
+0. Download the "Apex_framework_beta_103_allFiles.zip" file.

 * It contains a .dll extension which may upset your antivirus. the .dll extension is for getting real time ingame.